-Included is a practical and actionable plan, backed by the latest medical research to treat your lower back pain (including things you can do from home) and help you get back feeling your best.
+This page includes a practical and actionable plan, backed by the latest medical research to treat your lower back pain (including things you can do from home) and to help you get back feeling your best.

 Read on as we guide you to understand the different types of lower back pain and discover what type you may have.